COMMON CRM System Issues

 Drift happens when the configured system no longer matches the business processes, policies, or governance it was built to support.
 Business changes happen and are in place before the system can catch up.
 The changes are sitting in a development queue, waiting for prioritization, coding, and patching to production.
 The slow nature of system change is the primary driver of drift.

 Three patterns accelerate it.
 First, functionality that was designed with efficiencies built in but delivered as Minimum Viable Product only.
 The efficiencies were descoped to hit a delivery date and never reprioritized.
 Users are left working around the gap.
 Second, functionality that was delivered but does not work as intended.
-A contact creation flow that ends with the user viewing the newly created record and then having to re-query and manually add it to a lead because the flow did not incorporate the needed step.
+A contact creation flow that ends with the user viewing the newly created record and then having to re-query and manually add it to a lead because the creation flow did not incorporate the needed step.
 The feature exists.
 It just does not do what it should.
 Third, business changes that were never reflected in the system at all.
 A new sales motion, a restructured territory model, a product change.
-The business moved on.
-The system did not.
+The business is running down the road.
+The system hasn’t even put on it’s shoes.

 My role